salvatoreallegra/smartshare/README.md

 #### Viewing

-When a user wants to view a file's current 'status' (downloads remaining and time until expiration), they must provide the file name and a correct password.
-They should then be shown the remaining downloads and time until expiration.
+When a user wants to view a file's current 'summary', they must provide the file name and a correct password.
+They should then be shown the time created, remaining downloads and time until expiration.

 ---